UpAssist/megamenu/Readme.md

 # UpAssist Mega Menu

+!!!
-Render a node based mega menu on your Neos website.
+🚀 Add a node based mega menu to your Neos website with ease and usability in mind !!!

 ## What does it do?
 This package provides a way to add a mega menu to your Neos website.